AleJimenezRJ/cassandra-example/README.md

 # Spring Boot + Apache Cassandra

-## Credits
+## Credits and changes

 The original [base code](https://github.com/reljicd/spring-boot-cassandra) belongs to user [reljicd](https://github.com/reljicd).
+All credit of that due to him.
+This version has been updated and refactored with:

-I updated some files to be compatible with newer versions of java, maven and docker.
+- Compatibility with newer versions of Java, Maven and Docker
+- Simplified package structure (`cassandra` instead of `com.reljicd`)
+- 3-node distributed Cassandra cluster configuration
+- One-command deployment script
+- Endpoints for chats

 ## Project Description